ptorpis/MiniExchange/README.md

 - ORDER_FILLED or ORDER_PARTIALLY_FILLED as order status changes.
 Unmatched residual quantity is added to the book as a new order.

+It is possible to cancel a limit order after it has been placed, all is needed is the client id of the user that placed the order and the order id.

 ### Market Orders (`_match_market_order`)

 - Matches against the opposite book side at the best available prices.